-At the heart of a developing city, the arts-focussed institution known as school, faculty or college has, for nearly 160 years, played its essential role in the intellectual progress of that development.
+At the heart of a developing city, this arts-focussed institution as, for nearly 160 years, played its essential role in the intellectual progress of that development.
 Our work has examined the nature of conflict and the understanding of material culture, dissolving disciplinary boundaries to work with the full depth of human experience.

 The arts and humanities each work at transgressing boundaries and defying expectations, looking at how fresh thinking will be developed.

 At the University of Brighton we foster socially purposeful education and research, activities in tune with and responding to the changing needs of the local and international community.
 Our system allows new means of collaborative understanding.
 We shape future creative citizens, who will investigate their society by contributing to it.
 We ask questions.
 We equip creative leaders and we look to each individual in terms of not what they are good at, but what they are good for.